justinwu9090/cog-test/README.md

 My project is quite simple for learning purposes and will not do:
 - Find out const/virtual/volatile qualifiers etc., would need a workaround possibly thorugh `clang_getCursorPrettyPrinted()` to get the full line
 - nested classes are not yet tested, but may be supported

+## Next Steps
+- Facilitate: hook up to an editor plugin to allow autocomplete as a macro!
+- Expand: detect Big 3 / Big 5 class definitions and suggest creating them)

 # Other tools for evaluation
 There are simpler methods of achieving similar results, of which I have not yet evaluated, including: